alan-turing-institute/trustchain/docs/getting-started.md

 ### Step 3.
 Install Trustchain

-Choose a directory in which you want to store the Trustchain software and use the `cd <DIRECTORY_NAME>` command to change to that directory.
+Choose a directory in which you want to store the Trustchain software and change to that directory using the command `$ cd <DIRECTORY_NAME>`.
 For instance, to change to your home directory run the `cd` command without any arguments:
 ```console
 $ cd
 ```